rberkkaratas/ecommerce-api/README.md

 ### Categories

-In the 1.0.0 version, category feature is not included.
+In this version, category feature is not included.
 It will be added in the next versions.

 ### Products

-In the 1.0.0 version, product feature is not included.
+In this version, product feature is not included.
 It will be added in the next versions.

 ### Orders

-In the 1.0.0 version, order feature is not included.
+In this version, order feature is not included.
 It will be added in the next versions.

 ## Contributing